Peterjunjie/Sales-Prediction-for-Retail-and-Warehouse-Products/README.md

 # Warehouse and Retail Sales Prediction

 ## Project Overview
 This project predicts monthly retail and warehouse sales for three categories (wine, beer, and liquor).
-The goal is to help optimize inventory and improve business planning.
+The goal is to help optimize inventory and improve efficiency.

 ## Dataset
 The dataset is sourced from [Data.gov Warehouse and Retail Sales](https://catalog.data.gov/dataset/warehouse-and-retail-sales).